gmarcy/rdpgw/README.md

 The gateway has several security phases.
 In the authentication phase the client's credentials are verified.
-Depending the authentication mechanism used, the client's credentials are verified against an OpenID Connect provider, Kerberos, a local PAM service or a local database.
+Depending the authentication mechanism used, the client's credentials are verified against an OpenID Connect provider, a local PAM service or a local database.

 If OpenID Connect is used the user will need to connect to a webpage provided by the gateway to authenticate, which in turn will redirect the user to the OpenID Connect provider.
 If the authentication is successful the browser will download a RDP file with temporary credentials that allow the user to connect to the gateway by using a remote desktop client.

-If Kerberos is used the client will need to have a valid ticket granting ticket (TGT).
-The gateway will proxy the TGT request to the KDC.
-Therefore, the gateway needs to be able to connect to the KDC and a krb5.conf file needs to be provided.
-The proxy works without the need for an RDP file and thus the client can connect directly to the gateway.

 If local authentication is used the client will need to provide a username and password that is verified against PAM.
 This requires, to ensure privilege separation, that ```rdpgw-auth``` is also running and a